tiny-c/PC

 Note the use of parentheses instead of brackets.
 In the case of the character array above, buffer is a pointer variable.
 The value of buffer is the address of the element buffer(0).

-4. The tiny-c Shell
+4. The tiny-c shell

 c=ln(0)